With this guide, you’ll get the very fastest broadband speeds that your line is capable of.

 Also, BT’s implementation of its ADSL2+ service avoids the substantial gap between connection speed and real throughput than can occur with its ADSL service.
 So, for a 5088kbps connection speed connection, the maximum throughput would be nearly 4.5Mbps for ADSL2+, which is about 0.5Mbps higher than with ADSL.

 Finally, BT has significantly improved its Digital Line Management for ADSL2+ services.
 With ADSL, if your line experiences drop-outs, your IP/bRAS Profile does not automatically increase if you re-sync at a higher speed.
 If your line experiences significant interference at certain times of the day, which causes your ADSL line to drop, then your modem may connect at a much lower sync speed than normal.
 Any drop in sync speed is quickly followed by a drop in the IP/bRAS Profile.
 However, if the modem then resyncs at a much higher speed, then the IP/bRAS Profile is not increased, typically for a period of 48 to 72 hours (and sometimes longer).
-With an ADSL2+ service, the system responds far quicker to changes (particularly improvements) in line conditions to ensure that the highest throughputs are being achieved.
+With an ADSL2+ service, the system responds far more quickly to changes (particularly improvements) in line conditions to ensure that the highest throughputs are being achieved.

 There is much misinformation on the Internet about ADSL2+, and some even recommend NOT opting for an ADSL2+ connection if you have a long line as it can potentially result in line instability.
 This recommendation is fundamentally flawed.
 Whatever type of line you have, opting for an ADSL2+ service is always the best option.
 Firstly, uplink speeds are substantially improved.
 Secondly, the difference between throughput speed and connection (sync) speed is minimised, meaning that you would achieve higher throughputs even for the same connection speed.
 Thirdly, it is easy to configure a modem to use any of the available transmission modes on an ADSL2+ connection, which include ADSL2 and basic ADSL (also known as G.DMT).
 We recommend trying all the different modes available to ascertain which one delivers the best combination of connection speed and reliability.